Do you want to know how to increase Twitter followers?

 - 14% more replies

-Takeaway: consider retweeting your tweets as part of your strategy to create content, and see Twitter Analytics to check if this work for you.
+Takeaway: consider retweeting your tweets as part of your Twitter marketing strategy to create content, and see Twitter Analytics to check if this work for you.

 28. Inspirational quotes